 You can use the Data ONTAP command-line interface (CLI) or OnCommand System Manager to create SnapVault relationships.
-The following procedure documents CLI usage.
+The following procedure assumes you are using the CLI.
+For information about how to create SnapVault relationship by using OnCommand System Manager, see the Clustered Data ONTAP Volume Backup Using SnapVault Express Guide.